 Education: A Master’s degree in the field of Public Health from an accredited college or university with a minimum of three graduate courses in Epidemiology and one graduate course in Biostatistics.
-Graduate transcripts must accompany your application
+Graduate transcripts must accompany your application.
+Unofficial transcripts are acceptable.

 Experience: Three years of experience as an epidemiologist subsequent to receipt of the Master’s degree.

-Note: 1.
-Candidates may substitute a Doctoral degree in the field of Public Health from an accredited college or university with a minimum of six graduate courses in Epidemiology and three graduate courses in Biostatistics for the required education and experience.
+1. Candidates may substitute a Doctoral degree in the field of Public Health from an accredited college or university with a minimum of six graduate courses in Epidemiology and three graduate courses in Biostatistics for the required education and experience.
 Transcripts must accompany your application.
 Unofficial transcripts are acceptable.

 2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Health Care Science classifications or Clinical Lab, Medical Scientists, or Bio Medical Lab Officer specialty codes in the health research field of work on a year-for-year basis for the required experience and education.